 Factors affecting your valuation

-When you are determining the market value of your property, you should consider if any of the factors below will influence your valuation.
+When determining the market value of your property, consider if any of the factors below will influence your valuation.

 What happens if your property is affected by pyrite?

 An exemption is available for residential property owners whose properties have been certified as having significant amounts of pyrite damage.
 This may affect the value of your property.

 Local Property Tax (LPT) is payable on the house and other lands associated with the property up to one acre.

 This also includes amenities enjoyed with the property as follows: